Khloe Kardashian Flaunts Killer Legs While Partying With Bestie Malika Haqq

 Although the location was not indicated in this post, it appears to be an update of Khloe’s recent 36th birthday party, as recently reported by The Inquisitr.
 On Monday, Khloe uploaded a series of snapshots from the soiree, which was held at sister Kylie Jenner’s $36.5 million dollar mansion.

-In the previous post, captioned “FAMILY,” with heart emoji on either side, Khloe was pictured with her loved ones wearing the same stunning gold minidress.
+In the previous post, captioned “FAMILY,” with heart emoji on either side, Khloe was photographed with her loved ones wearing the same stunning gold minidress.

 She and Malika were seen together in two of the images.
 In the first, the ladies were standing outside in front of a huge array of pink balloons, which spelled out “KOKO,” Khloe’s nickname.
 The other shot captured the duo lounging on a white sofa against a black wall.